gorgievvasil/easytranslatetask/README.md

 - Validation is done on Laravel API Server side
 - API routes return JSON response which is easy to understand and parse
 - Result for each conversions are stored in the database, in the "conversions" table
+- Contains feautre tests for "/api/conversion" and "/api/auth/login" routes.
+Run command "php artisan test" to execute the tests

 Setup Laravel API Client (site for testing API requests)
 - Purpose of this website is to provide better user experience for testing API routes.